shidheshh/rapidone/VANNA_AI_FLOW.md

 1. Build restricted schema — only include tables the user can access
 2. Add mandatory filters as RULES in the system prompt
 3. LLM generates SQL that is already filtered and restricted
+4. Replace XXX_ with actual customer prefix
-4. SQL validation is just a safety net, not the primary security
+5. SQL validation is just a safety net, not the primary security
 ```

 Benefits of PRE-HOC: